 - The burn covers more than 15% of the body

-- Your child is dehydrated; crying without tears, sunken eyes, little or no urination
+- Your child is dehydrated; crying without tears, has sunken eyes, and little or no urination

 - Your child develops a fever greater than 101° F

-- Your chld has extreme pain that lasts longer than 48 hours
+- Your child has extreme pain that lasts longer than 48 hours

 This burn is more painful.
 The skin will turn deep red.
-Because of leaking fluids the skin will look glossy.
+Because of leaking fluids, the skin will look glossy.
 It will also blister.
-You may also notice skin loss on areas with second-degree burn.
+You may also notice skin loss in areas with a second-degree burn.

-At Urgent Care, your Alzein health care provider will examine the burn and ensure the wound is clean and wrapped properly.
+At Urgent Care, your Alzein healthcare provider will examine the burn and ensure the wound is clean and wrapped properly.
 We’ll discuss pain management, how to change the dressings of the burn daily, and recommend appropriate over-the-counter medicines.
 These instructions need to be followed closely to prevent infection.
 Depending upon your child’s immunization status, a tetanus shot may be administered.
-Treatment may vary depending upon the age and general health of your child.
+Treatment may vary depending on the age and general health of your child.

 Second-degree burns can take up to two to three weeks to heal.
 The burned area should be covered and kept away from the sun while the burn is healing.
-A second-degree burn may cause permanent changes to skin; skin may be lighter or darker than the surrounding areas after it is healed.
+A second-degree burn may cause permanent skin changes; skin may be lighter or darker than the surrounding areas after it is healed.

 Long-term risks of getting repeated sunburns in childhood can lead to life-changing and life-threatening complications in adulthood.
 According to The Skin Cancer Foundation, “even one blistering sunburn in childhood or adolescence more than doubles your chances of developing melanoma later in life.”

-Take precautions against the sun to avoid the short-term discomfort and long-term health risks.
-Make it a habit to apply sunscreen every morning and to carry a tube or can with you to reapply every two hours, after swimming, after sprinkler play and when your child is sweating.
+Take precautions against the sun to avoid short-term discomfort and long-term health risks.
+Make it a habit to apply sunscreen every morning and to carry a tube or can with you to reapply every two hours, after swimming, after sprinkler play, and when your child is sweating.
 Stay in the shade as much as possible, especially with younger children.
-Make sure kids are wearing wide brimmed hats and sunglasses.
-Keep the fun in summertime by avoiding sunburn all together.
+Make sure kids are wearing wide-brimmed hats and sunglasses.
+Keep the fun in the summertime by avoiding sunburn altogether.

-Questions about sunburn, sunscreen or any kind of summer precautions?
+Questions about sunburn, sunscreen, or any kind of summer precautions?
 Click here to make an appointment or call 708-424-7600 to speak with your Alzein Pediatrics healthcare professionals.
+You can also visit Our Evergreen Park, Oak Lawn/95th Street, and Urgent Care locations.
 We are always happy to help!